 For a complete listing of fishing regulations and definitions, anglers should consult the current

 Areas closed to fishing include the fenced area directly below the dam, the face of the dam, the Homestake Conveyance Channel and from any island or boat ramp.
 These areas are all posted.
-A
+Download the Fishing Closure Map.

 Fishing guides and outfitters who utilize the park for commercially guided fishing or recreation activities are required to purchase a special-use permit.
 Please contact the Eleven Mile State Park office at (719) 748-3401.

 Fishing is prohibited from 1/2 hour after sunset to 1/2 hour before sunrise.

 Pike Management at Spinney Reservoir

 In order to successfully manage both the trout and pike populations in stable numbers, CPW has instituted several innovative management techniques for Spinney Reservoir.
 These include removing all size and bag limits on pike; stocking trout only in the late fall or early winter when pike metabolisms have slowed down (they are less hungry); stocking trout that are at least 12" long; and encouraging fishermen to harvest all pike caught, regardless of size.